oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 uses a known standard way of obtaining access tokens, namely that the attacker can always look at the `window.location` variable to find an access token.
-This threat profile is different from an attacker specifically targeting an individual application by knowing where or how an access token obtained via the Authorization Code grant type may end up being stored.
+This threat profile is different from an attacker specifically targeting an individual application by knowing where or how an access token obtained via the Authorization Code flow may end up being stored.

 #### Access Token Leak to Third-Party Scripts